🎉 Welcome to the Wordfence Intelligence Bug Bounty Program 🎉

 Additionally, Plugins or Themes Closed to Downloads or Sales at the time of submission, or any web service associated with a WordPress plugin or theme that is not run locally (such as an API running on a plugin vendor’s website) is considered out of scope.

-We may still assign CVEs to any vulnerabilities discovered in the products outlined above, however, they will not be eligible for a bounty through our bug bounty program.
+We will no longer assign CVEs to any vulnerabilities discovered in the products outlined above and they will not be eligible for a bounty through our bug bounty program.

 Explicitly In-Scope Vulnerabilities